eveld/git-fundamentals/WRITING.md

 - [ ] Is there a balance between narrative and structured information?
 - [ ] Are bullet points used sparingly, only where appropriate?
 - [ ] Does each concept include real-world context or examples?
+- [ ] Are users actively DOING tasks, not just verifying pre-configured settings?
+- [ ] Have I avoided pre-configuring things that are learning objectives?

 ## The Golden Rule